-Persons with typhoid fever usually have a sustained fever as high as 39£ or 40£ C. They will also feel weak, have stomach pains, headache and loss of appetite.
+Persons with typhoid fever usually have a sustained fever as high as 39 or 40 degrees Celcius.
+They will also feel weak, have stomach pains, headache and loss of appetite.
 In some cases, patients have a rash of flat, rose-colored spots.

 Watching what you eat and drink when you travel is just as important as being vaccinated.
 This is because the vaccines are not completely effective.
 Typhoid vaccines are effective after two to three weeks, immunity lasts up to three years.This vaccine sometimes induces a mild form of the illness which can be quite unpleasant in a few cases.

 typhoid is found throughout the world, but it is more likely to occur in areas where there is poor sanitation and hygiene.
 In particular, risk areas include Africa, the Indian subcontinent, South and South East Asia, the Middle East, and Central and South America.
 In England, most people who get typhoid fever have visited India, Pakistan and Bangladesh.
 Therefore, it is particularly important that you are vaccinated if you are visiting these countries.

 The vaccine is thought to be 75% effective against typhoid fever in the first year after vaccination